 Blueberries are really easy to feed to your chickens.
 Essentially, all you do is give them a good washing to remove any pesticide residue and then scatter them wherever your chickens like to eat.
 Make sure they are far enough apart that you can monitor how many each chicken is eating and to break up any scuffles that may come from a greedy hen.

-We also like to freeze our blueberries and string them up with other frozen fruits like raspberries, blackberries, cherries, peaches, and apples.
-Then, just hang the string somewhere near the coop and watch the chickens have fun with their new toy.
+Chickens eat raspberries, chickens eat blackberries, chickens eat cherries, chickens eat peaches, and chickens eat apples.
+We like to freeze these fruits with some blueberries and string them together.
+Then, just hang the string somewhere near the coop and watch the chickens have fun with their new chicken toy.

 What fruit is bad for chickens?